What Happens If You Are At Fault In A Car Accident In Utah?

 Utah’s No-Fault Benefits And When Lawsuits Happen

-Utah is a no-fault state for basic medical bills through Personal Injury Protection, called PIP.
+Utah is a no-fault state for basic medical bills through personal injury protection coverage, called PIP.
 PIP covers at least $3,000 in medical costs per person.
 Plus, limited lost wages and funeral costs, no matter who caused the crash.
-You may bring an injury claim against the at-fault driver if your medical bills reach $3,000.
-Or you suffer certain serious injuries such as permanent disability, disfigurement, or death.

 What PIP does not cover